sbb-design-systems/lyne-components/src/components/container/container/readme.md

 The `sbb-container` is a component that displays its content with the default page spacing.
-It also supports the slotting of a `sbb-sticky-bar`
+It also supports the slotting of a `sbb-sticky-bar`.

 ```html
 <sbb-container>